ParaCoToUl/noarr-pipelines/docs/scheduler.md

 }
 ```

-Similarly, the pipeline termination will be automatically detected and performed after the last step, that detects the stopping condition.
+Similarly, the pipeline termination will be automatically detected and performed after the last step, which detects the stopping condition.
 Calling `update_next_node` after that will cause an error.

 We can use this feature to run the pipeline to a point, where a certain global variable changes to a required value: